NetApp-openstack-dev/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

 single tenant's network/subnet (as defined in an OpenStack network service (Neutron)) and the Manila share instance created by the same.
-Since Train release, such information that once belonged to the share network entity, is now under the share network subnet management.
+Since Train release, such information that once belonged to the share network entity, is now under the share network subnet object.
 This change led to another change in the share server object, which is now associated to a share network subnet instead of a share network.
+The share network subnet is defined for each Availability Zone (AZ) during share network creation.
+From Yoga release, a single AZ of the share network can be configured with multiple share network subnets (they must be on the same VLAN segment).

 Share Servers
 -------------